rchain/rchain/docs/rholang/rholangmatchingtut.md

 * `@{10 + 2} = @{5 + 7}` and
 * `@for(x <- @Nil){ 10 + 2 } = @for(x <- @Nil){ 5 + 7 }`.

-Since we use variables, channels also respect $\alpha$-equivalence, meaning that, for example,
+Since we use variables, channels also respect alpha equivalence, meaning that, for example,

 * `@{for( x <- @Nil ){ Nil }}  = @{for( z <- @Nil ){ Nil }}`